We're so glad you're here! Please select the tab links below to enjoy all of the program content.

 Music, Choreography, Design

-Ambrose Akinmusire: Composer, Live Music for Laptop and Trumpet
+Ambrose Akinmusire: Composer, Live Music

 Aszure Barton: Choreographer

-Aszure Barton is a choreographer, director, and innovator who began dancing at age 3.
+Aszure Barton is a choreographer, director, and innovator who began dancing at age three.
 With training spanning from tap and African dance to Scottish Highland and character, she’s been producing dances since her days as a student at Canada’s National Ballet School.
 In the early 2000s, she founded Aszure Barton & Artists | AB&A—the core of her choreographic voice and an ongoing creative hub described by the U.S. National Endowment for the Arts as “watching the physical unfurling of the human psyche.”

 While AB&A remains her artistic home, Barton’s reach extends globally.
 She has collaborated with celebrated artists and companies such as Mikhail Baryshnikov, María Pagés, Cyndi Lauper, Volker Bertelmann (Hauschka), Alvin Ailey American Dance Theater, American Ballet Theatre, English National Ballet, Grand Théâtre de Genève, Hamburg Ballet, Limón Dance Company, Martha Graham Dance Company, National Ballet of Canada, Nederlands Dans Theater, Sydney Dance Company, Teatro alla Scala, and others.